amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-09-02-intents-and-consequences.md

 ## Event Types

-Events come in three main flavors.
+Events come in three flavors.

 ### Completions

 Sometimes you set a metaphorical wheel spinning, and you want to know when it comes to rest.
 Downloads, uploads, API requests, background jobs of all kinds.
 Maybe an actual wheel.
 Point is, you started it; you just don't know when it's going to end.
+When it's done, you can continue with simple straight-line code.
 I tend to just call these "completion" events.

 ### Notifications